-It turned out that the concert by Harald Haugaard and Helene Blum that I have been writing about inspired me to create not just one, but two new lyrics that are roughly “translations”—singable free paraphrases—from Danish.
-Both might possibly introduce some worthwhile music to culturally-deprived Americans.
-Today's song triangulates with what I recently wrote … Continue reading 12 Songs for Christmas: Dejlig Er Jorden (Beautiful is the Earth)
+The concert by Harald Haugaard and Helene Blum discussed here inspired me to create not just one, but two lyrics that are rough “translations”—singable free paraphrases—from Danish.
+Today's song triangulates with what I wrote about both “Staffanvisan”/“Christmas Party,” as well as my update of “Every Star Shall Sing a Carol."
+Let’s finish up this train … Continue reading 12 Songs for Christmas: Dejlig Er Jorden (Beautiful is the Earth)

-Let’s recall that we embarked on 12 days of Christmas songs, unranked, and on the second day I premiered my new English-language lyrics for a Swedish tune that I first heard earlier this month.
-Here is that song, at one hour and seven minutes of this world-class concert by Harald Haugaard and Helene Blum's band. … Continue reading 12 Songs for Christmas: Staffanvisan
+Let’s recall that we embarked on 12 days of Christmas songs, unranked, and on the second day I premiered my new English-language lyrics for a Swedish tune that I first heard earlier this month in a concert by Harald Haugaard and Helene Blum's band.
+Here it is again in a remarkably fine performance by students … Continue reading 12 Songs for Christmas: Staffansvisa

 Trigger warning!
 I am the sort of geek who actually cares both about schisms among subtypes within subtypes of Calvinists (Presbyterian and Congregationalist) in the antebellum US (which mattered for things like ending slavery and the ongoing curricula of US liberal arts colleges) as well as which factions of the academic left have a correct … Continue reading 12 Songs for Christmas: “Every Star Shall Sing a Carol (new millennium peace version)”